ABOUT THE GRAY MARKET

 The Gray Market was founded by Tim Schneider, who has been embedded in the fine art industry since 2005.
 His experience includes directing major galleries, overseeing prominent private and corporate collections, and project-managing site-specific installations by leading blue-chip artists.
 He lives and works in Los Angeles.

-In 2013, Schneider began The Gray Market as a blog dedicated to analyzing the economics, technology, and business practices of the fine art industry.
+In 2013, Schneider began The Gray Market as a blog dedicated to analyzing the economics, technology, and business practices of the fine-art industry.
 The Gray Market Weekly email newsletter followed in early 2015.
 He has consulted on diverse projects for dealers, artists, collectors, and startups, as well as providing expert testimony in legal matters on the inner workings of the art market.
-Schneider is currently the Director of Research at Kayne Griffin Corcoran, where he works with the gallery's partners to develop strategy for individual artists and the business as a whole.
+In spring 2017, Schneider became a regular contributor at artnet News and Happening Media.
+He lives and works in Los Angeles.